 Give short, clear answers.

 Don’t give long, complicated, or very technical answers to questions unless you are asked.
-Certainly don’t get in any argument with the interviewer.
+Certainly, don’t get in any argument with the interviewer.
 Try to not be vague either.
 The interviewers want to hear about your real reasons for wanting to study in the US, so make sure you state those reasons clearly and concisely.

 Prepare all your documents.

-The documents you’ll be expected to provide may be different depending on your situation or from which country you are applying.
+The documents you’ll be expected to provide may be different depending on your situation or from which country you are applying to.
 However, some common supporting documents include financial documentation, letters of admission or acceptance, scholarship letters, and letters of sponsorship or recommendation.
 Any documentation that proves your financial ability to stay and study in the US should also be available.

 Also, the officer should be able to easily read any documents you have prepared for the interview.
 Remember your interview will only last two or three minutes, so any document that can’t be easily understood by glancing at it probably won’t get the interviewers attention.